 - The presence of pyuria increases the significance of a low bacterial count in the urine.

 - Cell count per high power field is inaccurate and use of a counting chamber or similar gives more accurate results.

-- A recently (within last 2 weeks) treated urinary tract infection (UTI) or inadequately treated UTI.
+- A recently (within preceding two weeks) treated urinary tract infection (UTI) or inadequately treated UTI.

 - False negative culture due to contamination with antiseptic.